pulumi/docs/reference/pkg/nodejs/@pulumi/aws/secretsmanager/index.md

 ```

 Specifies the number of days that AWS Secrets Manager waits before it can delete the secret.
-This value can range from 7 to 30 days.
-The default value is 30.
+This value can be `0` to force deletion without recovery or range from `7` to `30` days.
+The default value is `30`.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/secretsmanager/secret.ts#L50">property rotationEnabled</a>